Docker on real-world examples

 What is a software container?
 As its glass fellow, it stores things.
 In our case, it stores code, libraries, configuration files, etc. Containers are safe and scalable, when talking about software development, and quite easy to use.
-To work with it properly, for example to develop and launch applications with it, one will require special software, which allows for operating-system-level virtualization (containerization in one word).
+To work with it properly, for example to develop and launch applications with it, one will require special software that allows operating-system-level virtualization (containerization in one word).
 Docker is one of the most popular tools for it.

 Advantages of Docker container